markdalgleish/redux-analytics/README.md

 };
 ```

 Note that the `analytics` metadata must also be a [Flux Standard Action](https://github.com/acdlite/flux-standard-action).
+If this isn't the case, an error will be printed to the console.

 Then, write the middleware to handle the presence of this metadata: